sumitchaturvedi/sfdxtrial/README.md

 A sample app to use for installing a package from Git to Scratch org(s).

-This will be used to create a new local branch or feature branch and merge back wiht master.
+This will be used to create a new local branch or feature branch and merge back with master.